 Length data for the Alaska skate were collected as a special project by fishery observers aboard trawl and longline vessels operating in the EBS in 2007.
 In 2008, the observer manual was changed to require collection of skate lengths on every haul where they were present in the target fisheries for Pacific cod and flatfishes.
 Fishery length composition varies by season, with larger skates caught later in the year (Figure 16).
-Fishery length data was included for 2007 & 2008 from both gear types.
-The sample size for the fishery length data is much higher than in the survey because observers take a small number of length measurements from a large number of hauls.
-To de-emphasize the fishery length data relative to the survey length data, a multiplier of 0.5 was specified in the model structure (i.e. the SS2 control file) to reduce the effective sample size of the fishery length data.
-Length data were aggregated into 4-cm bins for incorporation into the stock assessment model (Table 10).
+Fishery length data from 2007-2009was included for both gear types.
+The number of hauls sampled for the fishery length data is much higher than in the survey because observers take a small number of length measurements from a large number of hauls, and an N of 100 (identical to the survey data) was applied to each fishery length composition.
+Length data were aggregated into 4-cm bins as for the survey data (Table 10).